 Threaded comments in Word and PowerPoint mean that you can easily track who made which changes, and if you save a document to OneDrive, you can invite other Mac, PC or iOS users to edit, annotate and contribute.
 Changes are only displayed once everyone contributing has saved the document, so you don’t have to watch someone type sentences, change their minds and try again in realtime.
 However, be sure to turn on Track Changes, as otherwise none of the changes will be associated with a particular user’s name.

-This new addition to the Office for Mac suite is a highly regarded standalone note-taking app, which we’ve raved about previously.
+This new addition to the Office for Mac suite is a highly regarded standalone note-taking app.
 The key thing to note in Office for Mac 2016 is that it has inherited the record-audio-while-you-take-notes feature that used to reside in Word.
 Fortunately, it’s made the move intact, and you can still click on text to hear what you were recording when you typed it, which is excellent if you want to settle an argument about your meeting notes.